null

 Utility Locating

 Utility locating is another important application of concrete scanning, especially in industrial environments where many electrical conduits, plumbing lines and other utility services are embedded in the concrete.
-GPR allows for precise utility mapping to avoid damage during construction or renovation work.
+GPR allows for precise utility easy object mapping to avoid damage during construction or renovation work.

 Rebar and Post-Tension Cables